About Hyperthyroidism

 Your endocrine system is a set of organs and glands that produce hormones, which your tissues use to send signals to each other.
 Located in the front of your neck, your thyroid gland secretes hormones that regulate how your body uses energy.
 When the thyroid gland releases too much thyroid hormone, many of the body’s processes speed up as a result.
 This overproduction of thyroid hormone can have multiple underlying causes, including an autoimmune condition known as Graves’ disease, overactive thyroid nodules, thyroiditis (inflammation in the thyroid gland), excessive iodine intake, and overuse of thyroid hormone medication.
 In rare cases, hyperthyroidism can be caused by a noncancerous tumor in the pituitary gland.

 In the United States, approximately 1 out of every 100 people over the age of 12 have hyperthyroidism.
-The condition is initially managed with medication, although some patients will ultimately require surgery.
+The condition is initially managed with medication, though some patients will ultimately require surgery.

 Symptoms of Hyperthyroidism